Skip to Main Content

 Where the Olive and the Vine Anchor the Menu

 Greek cuisine sits in an interesting position in American fine dining.
-It rarely receives the same institutional reverence as French or Japanese cooking, yet its foundational logic — olive oil as fat, acid, and seasoning simultaneously; wine as both beverage and culinary culture — is among the most coherent in any Mediterranean tradition.
+It rarely receives the same institutional reverence as French or Japanese cooking, yet its foundational logic, olive oil as fat, acid, and seasoning simultaneously; wine as both beverage and culinary culture, is among the most coherent in any Mediterranean tradition.
 Restaurants that commit to that logic fully, rather than softening it for broader palatability, tend to produce the kind of food that makes sense of itself.
-Dio Deka, on East Main Street in Los Gatos, occupies that committed tier.
+Dio Deka is a Modern Greek Fine Dining restaurant in Los Gatos, CA, with a price tier of $$$.
+It occupies that committed tier.
 The Michelin Plate recognition it has carried in both 2024 and 2025 signals consistent kitchen execution rather than a one-season flourish, and the White Star awarded by Star Wine List in August 2022 marks a wine program with genuine depth alongside the food.

 Los Gatos is an instructive setting for this kind of restaurant.
-The town sits at the base of the Santa Cruz Mountains, close enough to Silicon Valley wealth to support a $$$ dining tier, yet small enough that a restaurant earns its reputation through repeat local custom rather than tourist volume.
+The town sits close enough to Silicon Valley to support a $$$ dining tier, yet small enough that a restaurant earns its reputation through repeat local custom rather than tourist volume.
 The downtown dining corridor on and around Main Street includes Manresa, one of Northern California's most decorated French Modern kitchens, as well as more casual options like Oak and Rye and The Bywater.
 In that company, Dio Deka operates at a distinct register: a full-service Greek dinner house with a serious wine list, drawing on a cuisine tradition that Northern California dining rarely treats as a primary subject.

 The Twin Pillars: Olive Oil and Wine

 In Greek culinary tradition, olive oil is not a cooking medium that gets swapped out for butter when things get serious.
 It is the serious thing.
 Good Greek cooking uses it to build sauces, finish proteins, dress legumes, and carry brightness through a dish in ways that other fats cannot replicate.
-Similarly, the Greek wine canon , Assyrtiko from Santorini, Xinomavro from Naoussa, Agiorgitiko from Nemea , has moved well beyond the retsina caricature that defined its international reputation for decades.
-These are now grapes with Michelin-credentialed sommeliers paying attention, and the Star Wine List White Star recognition at Dio Deka suggests the program is sourced accordingly.
+Similarly, the Greek wine canon, Assyrtiko from Santorini, Xinomavro from Naoussa, Agiorgitiko from Nemea, has moved well beyond the retsina caricature that defined its international reputation for decades.
+These are now grapes with sommeliers paying attention, and the Star Wine List White Star recognition at Dio Deka suggests the program is sourced accordingly.

 What the Michelin Plate Signals

-The Michelin Plate is often misread as a consolation category, but within the Guide's framework it means the kitchen is producing food worth eating by any reasonable standard.
-Consecutive Plate recognition , 2024 and 2025 , indicates that the Guide's inspectors have returned and found the cooking consistent.
+The Michelin Plate indicates the kitchen is producing food worth eating by any reasonable standard.
+Consecutive Plate recognition, 2024 and 2025, indicates that the Guide's inspectors have returned and found the cooking consistent.
 At the $$$ price point in a suburban California town, that matters for how readers should calibrate expectations: this is not Los Gatos's casual option.
-It sits above ASA South and comparable $$ restaurants in both price and ambition, and it serves a similar function to what starred rooms serve in larger cities , a destination dinner that requires advance planning.
+It sits above ASA South and comparable $$ restaurants in both price and ambition, and it serves a similar function to what starred rooms serve in larger cities, a destination dinner that requires advance planning.

 For reference, the Michelin California guide covers a dining environment that includes three-starred rooms like Manresa and, further afield, Lazy Bear in San Francisco.
 Dio Deka's Plate recognition places it within the guide's broader acknowledgment of the Santa Cruz Mountains corridor as a serious dining region, not merely as an appendage to the Bay Area.
-That regional framing matters: Los Gatos has the infrastructure , winery access through local Santa Cruz Mountains producers, a concentrated downtown dining strip, and a hotel offering in properties that cater to overnight visitors , to support a genuine dining destination rather than just a bedroom community with a few good tables.
+That regional framing matters: Los Gatos has a concentrated downtown dining strip and winery access through local Santa Cruz Mountains producers.

 The Dinner-Only Format